jroper/openshift-deployment-guide/src/main/paradox/includes/forming-a-cluster.md

         # after 60s of unsuccessul attempts to form a cluster,
         # the actor system will be terminated
         shutdown-after-unsuccessful-join-seed-nodes = 60s
+    }
     # exit jvm on actor system termination
+    # this will allow Kubernetes to restart the pod
-        akka.coordinated-shutdown.exit-jvm = on
+    coordinated-shutdown.exit-jvm = on
-    }
 }
 ```
 <!--- #configuring-general-config -->